filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### Has Filecoin confirmed the use of the SDR algorithm?
 Is there any evidence of malicious construction?

-SDR is confirmed for mainnet launch, and we have no evidence of malicious construction.
+SDR is confirmed and used, and we have no evidence of malicious construction.
 The algorithm is also going through both internal and external security audits.

 If you have any information about any potential security problem or malicious construction, reach out to our team at [security@filecoin.org](mailto:security@filecoin.org).